aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-05-indexeddb-storage.md

---- cson
+---
   title: "How the browsers store IndexedDB data"
   metaTitle: "How the browsers store IndexedDB data"
   description: "A starting point for learning where and how "
   revised: "2012-10-05"
   date: "2012-10-05"
-tags: ["indexeddb","web"]
+  tags:
+    - "indexeddb"
+    - "web"
   migrated: "true"
-urls: ["/web/indexeddb-storage"]
+  urls:
+    - "/web/indexeddb-storage"
-summary: """
+  summary: ""

-"""
 ---
 As you've probably noticed I've been doing a lot of digging into [IndexedDB](http://www.w3.org/TR/IndexedDB/) across the various browsers but there's one thing that I find quite interesting, _how it all works_.
 So for the **[TIL](http://www.reddit.com/r/todayilearned/)** session we've going to find out how the browsers store the data for IndexedDB*.